s-tlm/dot-files/README.md

 ## Setup

-Run `scripts/create-symlinks.sh` to symlink all config in repo to relevant dirs.
+1. Run `scripts/create-symlinks.sh` to symlink all config in repo to relevant dirs.
+2. Copy zsh functions from `zsh/functions` to `~/.zsh_functions/`.